 Regarding general-purpose I/O, of the total of 448 pins available, five ?? banks of 22 pairs each (???) are used for inter-FPGA data sharing.
 The pair count includes one pair of forwarded clock per bank.
 Each one-to-one bank interconnect is meant to be operated in one direction only.
 Receive and transmit lanes are not to be mixed within one bank.
 Inter-bank pin swapping is not allowed during PCB routing work.

+Clocking

-L1Topothe two processor.40.079“clean” potentially40.079the PLL chip40.079 within a certain rangeL1Topo Si5345 jFEX prototype and will be used on L1Topo The clock (re)generation circuitry is located on the extension mezzanine, the individual clock trees for MGT reference clocks and global clocks are actively fanned out on the main board.
+There are two types of clock sources on L1Topo: on-board crystal clocks and the LHC TTC clock, received from the ATCA backplane.
+These clock sources are fed via the clocking circuitry to the two processor FPGAs.
+The 40.079MHz TTC “clean” clock has potentially too much jitter to drive multi-Gb/s links directly.
+A PLL chip is therefore used to clean up the jitter on this clock.
+From the input of 40.079 MHz the PLL chip can generate clocks of frequency n 40.079 MHz within a certain range.
+This flexibility allows the multi-Gb/s links on the L1Topo to be driven at a range of different rates.
+The Si5345 has been tested and verified on the jFEX prototype and will be used on L1Topo.
+The clock (re)generation circuitry is located on the extension mezzanine, the individual clock trees for MGT reference clocks and global clocks are actively fanned out on the main board.

 The 5?
 MGT reference clock trees are operated at CML signal level, they are AC coupled into the FPGAs.
 The main clock tree supplies the real-time inputs running at 11.2/12.8Gb/s.
 There are additional trees for real-time output (6.4/12.8Gb/s) and for backplane output towards the RODs (9.6Gb/s).

-L1Topomany and some electrical backplane links up to 12.8/a large number up to 1Gb/sdata sharing L1TopoL1TopoIt benefits, however from the detailed PCB simulations that have been done for the jFEX prototype, from which the phase-1 L1Topo is being derivedClocking

-Clock circuit on board – Weiming to provide.

 High-Speed signals on the PCB

-Termination, PCB requirements and strategies (routing layers, vias, etc) – Weiming to provide.
+L1Topo is a very high-speed and very high-density ATCA module, which has many optical fibre links and some electrical backplane links running at a speed of up to 12.8Gb/s.
+In addition, the tight ATLAS L1Calo latency margin requires a large number of parallel links running at up to 1Gb/s between FPGAs for data sharing on L1Topo.

+Signal integrity is a challenge for the L1Topo design.
+It benefits, however from the detailed PCB simulations that have been done for the jFEX prototype, from which the phase-1 L1Topo is being derived.

 FPGA configuration

 The L1Topo mainboard houses two big Processor FPGAs.
 The configuration of these FPGAs is controlled from the extension mezzanine.
 To this end all signal lines required for either master SPI mode or slave SelectMAP are routed to the mezzanine.